-The slave search is common to all interface algorithms implemented in DYNA3D.
-This search finds for each slave node its nearest point on the master surface.
-Lines drawn from a slave node to its nearest point will be perpendicular to the master surface, unless the point lies along the intersection of two master segments, where a segment is defined to be a 3- or 4-node element of a surface.
+All contact algorithms other than segment-to-segment type contacts in LS-DYNA use the incremental tracked node search.
+For most contacts this search occurs between bucket sorts as discussed previously.
+This search finds for each tracked node its nearest point on the reference surface.
+Lines drawn from a tracked node to its nearest point are perpendicular to the reference surface, unless the point lies along the intersection of two reference segments, where a segment is defined to be a 3- or 4-node element of a surface.

-Consider a slave node, n_s , sliding on a piecewise smooth master surface and assume that a search of the master surface has located the master node, m_s , lying nearest to n_s .
-Figure 30.3 depicts a portion of a master surface with nodes m_s and n_s labeled.
-If m_s and n_s do not coincide, n_s can usually be shown to lie in a segment s_1 via the following tests:
+Consider a tracked node, n_t , sliding on a piecewise smooth reference surface and assume that a search of the reference surface has located the reference node, r_t , lying nearest to n_t .
+Figure 30.12 depicts a portion of a reference surface with nodes r_t and n_t labeled.
+If r_t and n_t do not coincide, n_t can usually be shown to lie in a segment s_1 via the following tests: